IMF will decide on Kristalina Georgieva's future 'very soon' | DW | 09.10.2021

 It accused that Georgieva pressured World Bank economists to improve China's ranking in 2018.

-At the time, Georgieva was a top official at the bank, and she and other officials were trying to persuade China to support a boost in the World Bank's funding resources.
+At the time, Georgieva and other officials were trying to persuade China to support a boost in the World Bank's funding resources.

 The accusations triggered calls for her to step down from her position at the IMF.